quintel/documentation/docs/main/hydrogen.md

 ![Hourly hydrogen storage chart](/img/docs/20240314_hydrogen_storage.png)

-## Merit order
+## Merit orders

 When multiple dispatchable sources and storage of hydrogen are installed, a hydrogen 'merit order' determines which source swithces on first.
 The back-up hydrogen import comes last ('lender of last resort').
 By default, the 2 storage options are set first.

 !['Merit order of dispatchable hydrogen production'](/img/docs/20240314_hydrogen_merit_order_production.png)

-Since there are 2 storage options for hydrogen in the ETM, there is a second merit order for dispatchable hydrogen demand.
-This determines which storage option is filled first.
+Storage facilities of hydrogen represent both flexible supply as demand.
+For this reason, users can determine the order in which the storage methods must be used for flexible supply.

 !['Merit order of dispatchable hydrogen demand'](/img/docs/20240314_hydrogen_merit_order_demand.png)